 Refinancing isn’t one-size-fits-all, and it’s not just about getting a lower interest rate.
 It can be used in different ways depending on your situation.
 In this guide, we look at how refinancing is commonly used in New Zealand, including reducing repayments, consolidating debt, restructuring loans and accessing equity.

-If you are looking for a complete overview of how refinancing works, start with our main guide on our mortgage refinance main guide.
+If you are looking for a step-by-step overview of how the refinance process works, start with our mortgage refinancing guide.

 Refinancing is not just one decision.
 It can be structured in different ways, depending on your goals, which is why understanding how it is used in practice is important.